Prince Henry, Duke of Cumberland and Strathearn

-Prince Henry, Duke of Cumberland and Strathearn (Henry Frederick; 7 November 1745 – 18 September 1790) was the sixth child and fourth son of Frederick, Prince of Wales, and Princess Augusta of Saxe-Gotha, and a younger brother of George III.
-His 1771 marriage to a commoner against the King's wishes prompted the Royal Marriages Act of 1772.
+Prince Henry, Duke of Cumberland and Strathearn (Henry Frederick; – 18 September 1790) was the sixth child and fourth son of Frederick, Prince of Wales, and Princess Augusta of Saxe-Gotha, and a younger brother of George III.
+His 1771 marriage to a commoner against the King's wishes prompted the Royal Marriages Act 1772.

 Early life

-Prince Henry of Wales was born on 7 November 1745 at Leicester House, London, to Frederick, Prince of Wales, son of George II and Caroline of Ansbach, and his wife Augusta, the Princess of Wales.
-He was christened at Leicester House twenty-three days later.
-He was a duke of Brunswick-Lüneburg from birth.
+Prince Henry was born on 27 October 1745 at Leicester House, London, to Frederick, Prince of Wales, son of George II and Caroline of Ansbach, and his wife Augusta, the Princess of Wales.

 Royal Dukedom

 On 22 October 1766, just prior to his twenty-first birthday, the prince was created Duke of Cumberland and Strathearn and Earl of Dublin.
 He was Ranger of Windsor Forest and Great Park, from 1766 to 1790.
 He became a Privy Councillor in 1766 and was appointed Knight of the Garter the following year (1767).

 Allegations

 On 4 March 1767, the Duke of Cumberland allegedly married Olive Wilmot (later Mrs Payne), a commoner, in a secret ceremony.
 There reportedly was one child, Olivia Wilmot (1772–1834), from this relationship, though the duke's paternity was never proven, and a jury found unanimously that Olivia Wilmot had forged the evidence.
 A landscape painter and novelist, Olivia Wilmot married John Thomas Serres (1759–1825) and later, controversially, assumed the title of "Princess Olivia of Cumberland".

 Cumberland's mistresses included Ann Elliot who had been an actress before another had taken her off the stage.
 Cumberland set her up in a house in Greek Street in Soho where she died after an illness in 1769.
 Cumberland arranged for her burial and memorial and gave a large sum to her estate.